Kaviyarasu22M/facebook-login-clone/README.md

 ## Overview

-This repository contains the code for a simple Facebook login page, designed to replicate the login interface of Facebook using HTML, CSS, and JavaScript.
-The page includes form fields for email/phone number and password, along with a login button and links for forgotten passwords and creating a new account.
+This repository contains the code for a simple Facebook login page, designed to replicate the login interface of Facebook using HTML, CSS,.
+The page includes form fields for email/phone number and password, along with a login button and links for forgotten password.

 ## Features